 This variance in women’s speech does not make it girly, immature, whiny, cloying, annoying, or otherwise objectionable.
 It simply makes it the way half of the population tends to vocally project.
 And in medicine, as in all fields, it makes it worth listening to.
-It simply makes it the way half of the population tends to vocally project.
-And in medicine, as in all fields, it makes it worth listening to.

-Initial publication date: 8/5/2015, it is being republished here as a timely reminder of yet one more challenge women face in getting heard.
-[A version of this post first appeared on The Doctor Blog on 07/31/15.]
+Initial publication date: 8/5/2015, reviews and republished: 10/10/18 [A version of this post appeared on The Doctor Blog on 07/31/15.]
 You can learn more about the author here: LaraDevganMD.com.